 Treatment.-In order to cut short an attack, ammonia may be applied to the nostrils or the cold douche employed.
-If these fail, a few drops of nitrite of amyl may be inhaled, or the faradic current applied to the limbs or the spine.
-Dr. Gowers recommends the subcutaneous injection of apomorphine $(\frac{1}{20} \text{ to } \frac{1}{12} \text{ of a grain})$ , so as to cause vomiting.
+If these fail, a few drops of nitrite of amyl may be inhaled, or the faradaic current applied to the limbs or the spine.
+Dr. Gowers recommends the subcutaneous injection of apomorphia $(\frac{1}{20}$ th to $\frac{1}{12}$ th of a grain), so as to cause vomiting.

-In malarial cases, quinine and arsenic may be given in the intervals of the attacks; in others, iron, quinine, or valerianate of zinc may be prescribed.
+In malarial cases, quinine and arsenic may be given in the intervals of the attacks; in others, iron, quinine or valerianate of zinc may be prescribed.

-CHAPTER XVI.
+CHAPTER XIV.